glpi-project/glpi/apirest.md

 ### ERROR_LOGIN_WITH_CREDENTIALS_DISABLED {#ERROR_LOGIN_WITH_CREDENTIALS_DISABLED}

 The GLPI setup forbid the login with credentials, you must login with your user_token instead.
-See your personnal preferences page or setup API access in GLPI main interface.
+See your personal preferences page or setup API access in GLPI main interface.

 ### ERROR_GLPI_LOGIN_USER_TOKEN {#ERROR_GLPI_LOGIN_USER_TOKEN}

-The user_token provided seems invalid.
+The provided user_token seems invalid.
-Check your personnal preferences page in GLPI main interface.
+Check your personal preferences page in GLPI main interface.

 ### ERROR_GLPI_LOGIN {#ERROR_GLPI_LOGIN}

-We cannot login you into glpi.
-This error is not relative to API part but glpi core.
+We cannot login you into GLPI.
+This error is not relative to API but GLPI core.
-Check the user administration and the glpi logs files (in files/_logs directory).
+Check the user administration and the GLPI logs files (in files/_logs directory).

 ### ERROR_ITEMTYPE_NOT_FOUND_NOR_COMMONDBTM {#ERROR_ITEMTYPE_NOT_FOUND_NOR_COMMONDBTM}

-You asked a inexistent ressource (endpoint).
-It's not a predefind (initSession, getFullSession, etc) nor a GLPI CommonDBTM ressources.
+You asked a inexistent resource (endpoint).
+It's not a predefined (initSession, getFullSession, etc) nor a GLPI CommonDBTM resources.

-See this documentation for predefined ones or [List itemtypes](https://forge.glpi-project.org/embedded/glpi/annotated.html) for available ressources
+See this documentation for predefined ones or [List itemtypes](https://forge.glpi-project.org/embedded/glpi/annotated.html) for available resources

 ### ERROR_SQL {#ERROR_SQL}

-We suspect an sql error.
+We suspect an SQL error.
-This error is not relative to API part but glpi core.
+This error is not relative to API but to GLPI core.
-Check the glpi logs files (in files/_logs directory).
+Check the GLPI logs files (in files/_logs directory).

 ### ERROR_RANGE_EXCEED_TOTAL {#ERROR_RANGE_EXCEED_TOTAL}